carsonjyw/SkiHub/README.md

 - **Bookmark/Favorites System**: Enables users to bookmark or favorite resorts for quick and easy access in future sessions, mimicking a personalized experience.

 These features collectively enhance the functionality and user experience of the application, making it a comprehensive tool for travel planning and management.

+# Contact
+If you have any queries regarding this project, please contact us at junyiwang.1022@gmail.com.

+# License

+This project is licensed under the GPL License - see the LICENSE.md file for details.